keboola/generic-extractor/README.md

 - The extractor loads start time of its previous execution into its metadata.
 This can then be used in user functions as `time: previousStart`.
 - Current execution start is also available at `time: currentStart`.
 - This can be used to create incremental exports with minimal overlap, using for example `[start_time: [time: previousStart], end_time: [time: currentStart]]`
+- It is advised to use both `previousStart` and `currentStart` as since>until pair to ensure no gap and no overlap in data.
-- Both values are stored as Unix timestamp. `date` function can be used to convert it.
+- Both values are stored as Unix timestamp. `date` function can be used to reformat it.

 ## Attributes
 Attributes must be configured accordingly to the `api` configuration (eg *auth*, *pagination*, *http.requiredHeaders*).
 They are under the `config` section of the configuration. (see example below)